2020 Greek presidential election

 An indirect presidential election were held in Greece on Wednesday 22 January 2020 for the President of the Hellenic Republic.
-Incumbent President Prokopis Pavlopoulos, who was elected by the Hellenic Parliament on 18 February 2015, was eligible for re-election but was not suggested by the government.
+Incumbent President Prokopis Pavlopoulos, who was elected by the Hellenic Parliament on 18 February 2015, was eligible for re-election but did not seek re-election.

 Katerina Sakellaropoulou won the election with 261 votes.
 She was elected as the 13th and first female President of Greece.

 Date

 The election procedure was held on Wednesday 22 January 2020.

 Constitutional provisions

 According to Article 32 the Constitution of Greece, the head of state is elected for a five-year term by the Hellenic Parliament in a special session at least a month before the incumbent's term expires.
 The first and second rounds require a super majority of 200 out of the 300-strong body, dropping to 180 on the third.

 In the event of a non-election even after the third ballot, the parliament is to be dissolved and a snap election to be called within ten days.
 After reconvening, the new parliament holds a maximum of three further rounds of voting, with the required majority at 180 votes in the fourth and a simple majority of 151 votes in the fifth round.
 A sixth and last round would be contested between the two candidates with the most votes and decided by a relative majority.